spryker/spryker-docs/docs/pbc/all/data-exchange/202311.0/data-exchange.md

 For more details on how to manage integrations and exchange data in the Alumio platform, see the following information provided by Alumio:
 - [The Basic Parts Of A Connector Package In Alumio](https://support.alumio.com/support/solutions/articles/80001031213-the-basic-parts-of-a-connector-package-in-alumio)
 - [How To Use The Alumio Connector Packages](https://forum.alumio.com/t/how-to-use-the-alumio-connector-packages/219)
-- Up-to-date list of Alumio standard Connector Packages: [Latest iPaaS Connector Packages](https://forum.alumio.com/c/ipaas-connector-packages/27)
+- List of Alumio standard Connector Packages: [Latest iPaaS Connector Packages](https://forum.alumio.com/c/ipaas-connector-packages/27)

 ### Custom integrations with custom connectors